 - 1 small avocado, sliced in chunks

 - 1 cup feta cheese, or protein of choice (hard boiled eggs, tuna, broiled fish, chicken)

 - Garlic Dijon Dressing (recipe in dips and dressings section)

 Peel beets.
 Place yellow beet in a small saucepan and cover with water.
 Bring to a boil, then lower to a simmer and cook until it can be pierced with a fork.
 It should be soft enough to cut, but not mushy.
 Repeat with red beet using fresh water.
 Allow beets to cool.
 For the dressing, pulse ingredients in a food processor or blender until combined.
 Shake vigorously before serving as contents tend to separate.
 Cut cooled beets in chunks.
 Combine with arugula, avocado and walnuts in a large serving bowl.
 Toss with dressing and top with feta cheese or protein of your choice.

 - 1 box pre checked kale or greens of choice

 - 1/2 cup chickpea croutons (food fight recipe)

 - 1 scallion chopped

-- Balsamic dressing
+- Balsamic dressing (recipe in dips and dressings section)